duncant0417/catkin_ws_pg_omni/README.md

 <br>
 1.First ,you need to install Ubuntu 18.04 and ROS melodic on your machine.
 We will skip the installation of Ubuntu.
 You can download the image from the Ubnutu official website ,and just install it.<br>
-You can get the information about ros installation form the following link :<br>
+You can get the information about ros installation form the following link :

         http://wiki.ros.org/melodic/Installation/Ubuntu
 <br>